mkdocs/mkdocs/docs/user-guide/configuration.md

     languages.
 However, some users have reported decent results using Japanese.

 **default**: `['en']`

+##### **prebuild_index**

+ Optionally generates a pre-built index of all pages, which provides some performance improvements for larger sites.
+Before enabling, check that the theme you are using explicitly supports using a prebuilt index (the builtin themes do).
+The pre-build script requires that [Node.js] be installed and the command `node` be on the system path.
+If this feature is enabled and fails for any reason, a warning is issued.
+You may use the `--strict` flag when building to cause such a failure to raise an error instead.

+ !!!
+Note

+    On smaller sites, using a pre-built index is not recommended as it creates a significant increase is bandwidth requirements with little to no noticeable improvement to your users.
+However, for larger sites (hundreds of pages), the bandwidth increase is relatively small and your users will notice a significant improvement in search performance.

+ **default**: `False`

 [custom themes]: custom-themes.md
 [variables that are available]: custom-themes.md#template-variables